What roles can I assign to users?

 Assign this role to users who are responsible for designing your forms, newsletters, or landing pages.
 You’ll also need to specify which lists they have access to.
 They’ll be able to edit newsletters but won’t be able to send them.

 You’ll be able to reject or approve the newsletters they create on the Moderate messages page (for more information on message moderation, go to Where do I review newsletters a Designer creates).
-Go to Manage landing pages or Manage forms to review and publish the landing pages or forms they create.
+Go to Landing pages or Forms to review and publish the landing pages or forms they create.
 With forms and landing pages, they’ll be able to create but not publish them.

 How do I create custom roles?